sass/dart-sass/perf.md

 Running on a file containing `.bar {@extend .foo}` followed by 2^17 instances of `.foo {a: b}`:

-* sassc: 2.331s
+* sassc: 2.336s
-* Dart Sass from a script snapshot: 2.433s
+* Dart Sass from a script snapshot: 2.453s
-* Dart Sass native executable: 2.264s
+* Dart Sass native executable: 2.312s
-* Dart Sass on Node.js: 5.822s
+* Dart Sass on Node.js: 5.874s

 Based on these numbers, Dart Sass from a native executable is approximately:

 * identical to libsass
-* 2.6x faster than Dart Sass on Node
+* 2.5x faster than Dart Sass on Node

 ## Following Dense `@extend`

 Running on a file containing 2^17 instances of `.foo {a: b}` followed by `.bar {@extend .foo}`:

-* sassc: 2.367s
+* sassc: 2.353s
-* Dart Sass from a script snapshot: 2.367s
+* Dart Sass from a script snapshot: 2.357s
-* Dart Sass native executable: 2.189s
+* Dart Sass native executable: 2.220s
-* Dart Sass on Node.js: 5.612s
+* Dart Sass on Node.js: 5.587s

 Based on these numbers, Dart Sass from a native executable is approximately:

 * 1.1x faster than libsass
-* 2.6x faster than Dart Sass on Node
+* 2.5x faster than Dart Sass on Node

 ## Bootstrap

 Running on a file containing 16 instances of importing the Bootstrap framework:

-* sassc: 0.791s
+* sassc: 0.789s
-* Dart Sass from a script snapshot: 1.707s
+* Dart Sass from a script snapshot: 1.517s
-* Dart Sass native executable: 0.778s
+* Dart Sass native executable: 0.691s
-* Dart Sass on Node.js: 3.101s
+* Dart Sass on Node.js: 2.799s

 Based on these numbers, Dart Sass from a native executable is approximately:

-* identical to libsass
+* 1.1x faster than libsass
-* 4.0x faster than Dart Sass on Node
+* 4.1x faster than Dart Sass on Node

 ## a11ycolor

 Running on a file containing test cases for a computation-intensive color-processing library:

-* sassc: 0.207s
+* sassc: 0.205s
-* Dart Sass from a script snapshot: 0.700s
+* Dart Sass from a script snapshot: 0.649s
-* Dart Sass native executable: 0.267s
+* Dart Sass native executable: 0.245s
-* Dart Sass on Node.js: 0.953s
+* Dart Sass on Node.js: 0.827s

 Based on these numbers, Dart Sass from a native executable is approximately:

-* 1.3x slower than libsass
+* 1.2x slower than libsass
-* 3.6x faster than Dart Sass on Node
+* 3.4x faster than Dart Sass on Node

 ## Duomo

 Running on a file containing the output of the numerically-intensive Duomo framework (skipping LibSass due to module system use):

-* Dart Sass from a script snapshot: 2.298s
+* Dart Sass from a script snapshot: 2.150s
-* Dart Sass native executable: 1.361s
+* Dart Sass native executable: 1.406s
-* Dart Sass on Node.js: 4.659s
+* Dart Sass on Node.js: 4.449s

 Based on these numbers, Dart Sass from a native executable is approximately:

-* 3.4x faster than Dart Sass on Node
+* 3.2x faster than Dart Sass on Node

 ## Carbon

 Running on a file containing the output of the import-intensive Carbon framework:

-* sassc: 6.576s
+* sassc: 7.481s
-* Dart Sass from a script snapshot: 9.662s
+* Dart Sass from a script snapshot: 5.891s
-* Dart Sass native executable: 9.874s
+* Dart Sass native executable: 5.734s
-* Dart Sass on Node.js: 25.425s
+* Dart Sass on Node.js: 15.725s

 Based on these numbers, Dart Sass from a native executable is approximately:

-* 1.5x slower than libsass
+* 1.3x faster than libsass
-* 2.6x faster than Dart Sass on Node
+* 2.7x faster than Dart Sass on Node

 # Prior Measurements